CybersecurityPaladin/SOC-L1-questions/README.md

 is a set of rules for routing and addressing packets of data.

 <ins>**46: KERBEROS**</ins>
-is a network authentication protocol that uses cryptography to authenticate users and services in a network environment.
+is an authentication protocol that uses cryptography to authenticate users and services in a network environment.
 ➣ [How KERBEROS works](screenshots/Kerberos.PNG)
 ➣ [Kerebros Attacks](Kerberos-Attacks.md)